prometheus-operator/runbooks/content/runbooks/kubernetes/KubeCPUQuotaOvercommit.md

 ## Meaning

-Cluster has overcommitted CPU resource requests for Namespaces.
+Cluster has overcommitted CPU resource requests for Namespaces and cannot tolerate node failure.

 ## Impact